15 Foods To Buy When You’re Broke

 12. Oatmeal

 Oatmeal is great to have for breakfast because it’s good for you and can keep you feeling full.
-Instead of buying the costly oatmeal packages, get yourself some oats and make oatmeal using warm water or milk, along with your favorite spices, such as cinnamon sugar, pumpkin pie spice, and more.
+Instead of buying the costly oatmeal packages, get yourself some oats and prepare the oatmeal using warm water or milk, along with your favorite spices, such as cinnamon sugar, pumpkin pie spice, and more.

 13. Bananas